marib15/OlingoInfinispan-server/README.md

 # OlingoInfinispan-server
-Návod na spustenie projektu OlingoInfinispan-server
+Installation instructions for OlingoInfinispan-server

-## Inštalácia Apache Tomcat
+## Installation Apache Tomcat
-Pre aplikáciu OlingoInfinispan-server je využívaný ako server Apache Tomcat.
-Pri vývoji bola používaná verzia 8.0, Apache Tomcat je dostupný na adrese: tomcat.apache.org/.
-Je potrebné su ho stiahnuť a nainštalovať.
+OlingoInfinispan-server use Apache Tomcat server.
+During developmnet we used version 8.0, Apache Tomcat is available on adress: tomcat.apache.org/.
+You need download and install.

-## Nastavenie vlastnosti Tomcatu
+## Setting Tomcat property
-Aby boli Tomcety medzi sebou schopné sa vidieť (Clustering) je nutné toto nastavit v rámci Tomcatu a to nasledovne:<br />
+Tomcet need see, what other tomcats do.
+Therefor we use clustering, which is set up in Tomcat folder <br />
-1. pre OS Windows do súboru tomcat\bin\catalina.bat pridáme na 197. riadok nastavenie:<br />
+1. for OS Windows we add into file tomcat\bin\catalina.bat, on line 197.:<br />
 <br />
      set "JAVA_OPTS=%JAVA_OPTS% -Djava.net.preferIPv4Stack=true -Djava.net.preferIPv4Addresses=true -Djgroups.bind_addr=127.0.0.1"
 <br />
-pre Linux do súboru tomcat\bin\catalina.sh prid8me na 249. riado nastavenie:
+for OS Linux we add into file tomcat\bin\catalina.sh, on line 249.:
 <br />
 <br />
 JAVA_OPTS=" $JAVA_OPTS -Djava.net.preferIPv4Stack=true -Djava.net.preferIPv4Addresses=true -Djgroups.bind_addr=127.0.0.1"
 <br />
 <br />
-2. do súboru tomcat\conf\tomcat-users.xml pridáme nasledujúce nastavenie užívateľa:
+2. into file tomcat\conf\tomcat-users.xml we add settings for user:
 <br />
 \<role rolename="manager-gui"/>
 <br />